Battle of the Brazos: The Brawl

 The 1926 football game coincided with Baylor's homecoming.
 During halftime Baylor Homecoming floats paraded around the field.
 When a float – actually a car pulling a flatbed trailer with several female Baylor students – neared the section where the Texas A&M Corps of Cadets sat, a cadet raced towards the car and grabbed the steering wheel.
-The motion caused Louise Normand to fall off the truck, injuring her and inciting a large riot.
+The motion caused Louise Norman to fall off the truck, injuring her and inciting a large riot.
 Students began using metal folding chairs and planks of wood that had been used as yard markers for weapons.
 Texas A&M student Lt.
 Charles Sessums was hit in the head during the melee and, although he initially appeared to recover, he died following the game.

 On December 8, 1926, the two school presidents agreed to temporarily suspend athletic relations between the schools.
 The schools would not compete against each other in any athletic event for the next four years.
 Baylor and Texas A&M would not meet in football again until 1931.

 Pranks

 In 1936 Baylor students awoke to find Texas A&M signs plastered across campus, with red paint applied to turn the Baylor flagpole into a barber pole.
 A huge sign on Waco Hall predicted, "A and M 50, Baylor 0."

-It was once great sport before a big football matchup for Aggie students to drive to Waco with nefarious intentions of capturing Baylor's bear mascot.
+It was once a tradition before a big football matchup for Aggie students to drive to Waco of capturing Baylor's bear mascot.
 Baylor students sometimes resorted to extraordinary defensive measures.
 In 1946 they placed mascot Chita in the custody of Waco Police so the Aggies could not find her.

 In the 1950s, two Aggie students drove to Waco and stole the Baylor mascot, a young bear cub, from the Baylor campus.
 While they were driving back to College Station in a brand–new car belonging to one of their families, the bear panicked.
 Twenty–miles from Waco, the bear ripped out the inside of the car, and the boys set it free.
 The young men were caught when they took the car to be repaired.
-The young cub did not survive its injuries.

 In 1954, Baylor mascot Nip and her trailer disappeared.
 Yet, the next day both the bear and trailer were found under a bridge on the highway to College Station.

 In 2005 at Baylor Ballpark, a streaker carried a sign with "35–34" (in reference to Baylor defeating Texas A&M in football the previous fall) across right field.
 He was never caught, and the Bears went on to sweep Texas A&M in the series.

 Baylor students likewise pranked the Aggies, often sneaking onto the Texas A&M campus to spray green paint on the statue of Lawrence Sullivan Ross.
 Ross was the third president of Texas A&M, who graduated from Baylor's two year college preparatory program.

 Former U.S. House Majority Leader Tom DeLay was expelled from Baylor after he was in part found painting one of A&M's buildings green.